 RNAi is a naturally occurring highlyconserved sequence-specific mechanism for posttranscriptional gene silencing in eukaryotes.
-It is associated with the presence of double-stranded RNA (dsRNA), which is exogenously introduced as viral RNA to the cell and endogenously encoded as (miRNAs), which is an RNA microRNAs responsible for regulating gene expression.
+It is associated with the presence of double-stranded RNA (dsRNA), which is exogenously introduced as viral RNA to the cell and endogenously encoded as (miRNAs), which is an microRNAs for gene responsible regulating expression.
 Exogenously introduced dsRNA is recognized as a cytoplasmic ribonuclease known as Dicer.
 Its function is to cleave dsRNA into 21-23 nt sequences called short interfering RNAs (siRNAs) [17].
 Both siRNAs and miRNAs interact with a multi-protein RNA-induced silencing complex (RISC) that unwinds the RNA duplex and destroys one of the strands [18].
 This type is also known as passenger RNA.